Dan-Nassirharand/dan.slidev/toolchains/intro.md

   Libraries --> Linker
   Linker --> output[Executable File]
 ```

-- This is is a very basic case and when compiling something as simple as a `Hello, World!` program, it gets even simpler.

 - Additional steps are added based on the types of sources needed
   - LVGL takes `.jpg`/`.png`s and turns them into `.c` files, which can then be sent through the compiler